 Nothing says summer like time spent swimming in your new above-ground pool.
 Though despite the joy and merriment the summer brings, we often forget the many dangers the pool can pose.

 The risk of children drowning is a very real threat.
-Most parents are shocked to learn the number one cause of death according to the CDC among children ages 1-4 is drowning and is the second leading cause of death among children ages 5-9 years old.
+Most parents are shocked to learn the number one cause of death according to the CDC among children ages 1-4 is drowning which is the second leading cause of death among children ages 5-9 years old.
 Additionally, nearly 70% of these drownings occurred because the child was thought to be elsewhere.
-Now that you’ve had proper warning of just how serious water safety is, here are 5 tips to protect your loved ones.
+Now that you’ve had a proper warning of just how serious water safety is, here are 5 tips to protect your loved ones.

 1. ALWAYS BE ALERT

 The number one rule when it comes to pool safety, especially when children are present, is to always have an adult watching.
 Sitting nearby, especially if you’re focused on socializing with other people, is not enough.
 Children can drown in as little as one minute.
 For this reason, there needs to be a “designated lifeguard”, someone who is watching the children and the water without distraction.

 The American Academy of Pediatrics has said, “the Installation of 4-sided fencing (at least 4 ft tall) with self-closing and self-latching gates that completely isolates the pool from the house and yard is the most studied and effective drowning-prevention strategy for the young child”.
 This method has shown to prevent more than 50% of swimming-pool drownings of young children.
 Life jackets are also well proven to prevent drowning fatalities, but again, constant supervision is the best method.

 3. Enroll in swim lessons and water competency here in Central Florida